opentok/broadcast-sample-app/README.md

     });
   };

 ```

 When the web page is loaded, those credentials are retrieved from the HTML and are used to initialize the session.

+The logic needed to start and stop the Experience Composer stream is defined in [opentok-api.js](./services/opentok-api.js) (`createRender` and `deleteRender` respectively).
+At the time of updating this sample application, the nodeJS SDK does not have support for Experience Composer, so the [REST API](https://www.dev.tokbox.com/developer/rest/#starting_experience_composer) will be used.

 ### Guest